Depression is more than sadness. It’s a health condition that can be treated—so you can start feeling better.

 Signs of depression include feeling achy or tired, difficulty focusing, loss of interest in socializing or hobbies, and changes in sleep or appetite.
 And it doesn’t look the same for everyone.
 “You might find yourself not hungry at all or wanting to eat everything in sight,” Eckler explains.
 “You might have trouble falling asleep or staying asleep, or you might sleep for hours and hours at a time.”

 You may think people with depression are tearful and mopey.
 But they may also be irritable, antsy, and agitated, Eckler says, becoming snappy and grumpy with others more easily.
 You may have intensely negative thoughts that color the way you perceive yourself, other people, and the world at large.
-(See more red flags of depression here.)
+There are even physical signs of depression, which you can learn about here.

 To put it another way, when you’re depressed, you’re not just down; you may feel utterly hopeless.
 “These feelings are so intense that it affects the way you function and is often accompanied by thoughts or intent of self-harm,” Fisher says.
 If you start having thoughts of wanting to die or harm yourself, seek professional help immediately, or let a loved one know.
 Or call 1-800-273-8255 to reach the National Suicide Prevention Lifeline, which provides 24/7, free, and confidential support.